Can I Hang Art In My Bathroom?

 Karen commissioned the painting “Angelic,” featuring a geisha with her back turned to the viewer, walking gently towards swirling shapes in cool, bright colors.

-“Angelic” (Sold), by Mary PrattBecause of elements like a shower, mirror, medicine cabinet and towel rack, there is often limited wall space in bathrooms compared to other rooms of the house.
+“Angelic” (Sold), by Mary PrattBecause of elements like a shower, mirror, medicine cabinet, and towel rack, there is often limited wall space in bathrooms compared to other rooms of the house.
 So you can get creative with where you fit in artwork.

 Choosing Artwork for a Guest Bathroom